pyankovdaniil/Moneytron/README.md

 - Redis - storing Refresh Tokens
 - RabbitMQ - message query for asynchronous interaction between microservices
 - Eureka - regisrates every instance of microservices for better scalability
-- Open Feign - to get rid of code duplication
+- Open Feign - to set up synchronous comminucation between microservices & get rid of code duplication
 - Docker - to pull images and save all microservices to a containers
 - Micrometer + Zipkin - test requests timing
 - Postman - for generating requests